 - Thick-cut: An excellent addition to pastas, soups and other recipes where the bacon needs to hold its shape, thick-cut bacon measures about 1/8-inch and thus can take roughly twice as long to fry.

 Uncured options are seen as healthier and increasingly available at food markets, however, cured bacon remains the premium choice among buyers.
-By definition pork belly must be cured in salt to even become bacon, but this definition has been loosened to include healthier, uncured alternatives (which are actually cured with naturally occurring nitrites from celery powder rather than chemical additives).
+By definition, pork belly must be cured in salt to even become bacon, but this definition has been loosened to include healthier, uncured alternatives (which are actually cured with naturally occurring nitrates from celery powder rather than chemical additives).

 - Immersion-cured: The high majority of commercial bacon is wet-cured, meaning it is set in a brine solution containing nitrite, salt and flavoring materials for a total of 2-3 days.

 - Dry-cured: A pre-measured amount of cure mixture (salt, nitrite and flavorings) is rubbed directly onto the bacon, and then the bacon is left to hang for roughly two weeks, allowing moisture to be drawn out (this is what makes dry-cured bacon pricier).